OnboxTools

 Wind speed conversion formula — normalize to m/s

-Every wind speed conversion formula on this page normalises through meters per second (m/s), the SI unit used by WMO and many national weather services.
-From m/s:
+Conversions normalize through meters per second (m/s), the SI unit used by WMO and many national weather services:

 km/h = m/s × 3.6 · mph = m/s × 2.23694 · knots = m/s × 1.94384